vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/british-assault/life_in_indian_village.md

 more applicable than to many of us of the present generation.

 No doubt, the Mohammedan conquest, which was felt in a greater or less degree for nearly seven centuries, and the influence of Western civilization modified to a great extent our beliefs and superstitions.
-But the Mohamme: dan conquest was felt only in Northern India, where its influence has been most marked.
+But the Mohammedan conquest was felt only in Northern India, where its influence has been most marked.
 Southern India was rarely visited by the followers of the Prophet; they simply pounced upon it occasionally for the sake of plunder.
 In proof of this, we note the fact that large temples and religious institutions founded by Hindu rajahs in the south remain intact.
-The cruel hand of the Mohammedan did not de

-28

-LIFE IN AN IADIAN VILLAGE.

-LIE

-molish those wonderful architectural structures that remain even to this day.
-We note also the fact that, while the languages of Northern India have been considerably affected by Mo hammedan contact, the Dravidian languages of the south retain a special distinctiveness of their own.
-Again, the influence of Western civilization is felt only in large towns, and it

-has not yet penetrated into the inner recesses . of Indian villages.
-It is, therefore, to the

-villages of Southern India that we must go to see Hindu life at its best, unaffected as it is either by the Mohammedan conquest or' by the influence of Western civilization.
+The cruel hand of the Mohammedan did not demolish those wonderful architectural structures that remain even to this day.
+We note also the fact that, while the languages of Northern India have been considerably affected by Mohammedan contact, the Dravidian languages of the south retain a special distinctiveness of their own.
+Again, the influence of Western civilization is felt only in large towns, and it has not yet penetrated into the inner recesses of Indian villages.
+It is, therefore, to the villages of Southern India that we must go to see Hindu life at its best, unaffected as it is either by the Mohammedan conquest or' by the influence of Western civilization.
 Life in a South Indian village presents many interest ing points to the historian and to the student of antiquities.

 There are about 55,000 villages in the Madras Presidency, and out of a population of about thirty-one millions, nearly, twenty eight millions or about 90 per cent. of the whole population of the presidency live in villages, while the remaining 10 per cent. live in towns.
 In trying to describe the manner in which the bulk of the people in habiting Southern India spend their lives inINTRODUCTORY REMARKS.
 29 their village homes, I shall take a typical village and describe it by enumerating the different persons living in it and the several duties they perform.'